Sawangg/kronos/README.md

 ## Ideas and TODO

 - Data source agnostic, provide OHLCV data how you wish
-- Better analytics result with per trade feedback
+- Benchmark strategy against a buy and hold strategy & indexes on the same period
+- Calculate taxes impact on your strategy performance
-- Visualize your strategy using a dedicated frontend.
-Analyze key performance metrics such as:
+- Visualize your strategy using a dedicated frontend
-  - Return on Investment (ROI)
-  - Sharpe Ratio: Measures risk-adjusted return.
-  - Max Drawdown: The largest peak-to-trough decline.
-  - Win Rate: Percentage of profitable trades.
 - Support for derivatives (Futures, Options, Warrants, ...)
 - Support for Stop-Limit orders
-- Supports multiple instruments in one simulation for complex strategies
+- Support multiple instruments in one simulation for complex strategies
 - Support L2 data for a better overview of the order book with spread visualization etc
 - Support other data types like FIX
 - Support for better splippage predictions using liquidity and volatility